open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/building-howto.md

 To add packages to the default image, you can define your own `packagelist` json file, pointing to `rpms` that should be included in the image.
 The `edge-image.json` file points to multiple `packagelist` files, located under `imageconfigs/packagelists`.
-The OS allows having same `rpms` included in an `imageconfig` file through the `packagelist` files.
+Same `rpms` may be included in an `imageconfig` file through the `packagelist` files.
 The resulting image will include the set of all `rpms` specified within the array of `packagelist` files from the `imageconfig`.